EOSIO/welcome/docs/10_welcome-to-eosio/index.md

 Learn how to build a full stack app using EOSIO in a hands-on demo!

 ## Training and Certification
-Take part in the EOSIO training and certification programs
+Take part in the EOSIO [training and certification](https://eos.io/eosio-for-business/training-certification/) programs.

 ## Community Contributions